Skip to main content

 Trigger: Work item created

-Configure the rule to trigger on creation of the relevant work item type.
+Configure the rule to trigger on creation of the relevant work type.

 image-20251211-130303.png

-This request retrieves Environment Attributes, including the Approvers attribute.
+This request retrieves Environment Properties and Attributes for selected environments, including the Approvers attribute.

 Variable name: ApproversList